jasimn/network-engineer-interview-question/interview-questions/mock-practise.md

-# Difference Between TLS and SSL
+# What is the difference Between TLS and SSL?

 ## Overview
 TLS (Transport Layer Security) and SSL (Secure Sockets Layer) are cryptographic protocols for securing network communications.
 TLS is the modern, secure replacement for the deprecated SSL.